2011 Nakba Day: Tel Aviv truck attack

-In Tel Aviv, an Israeli man was killed and 17 people were injured when Islam Issa, an Israeli-Arab truck driver from Kafr Qasim, rammed several vehicles along a 2 km highway section along Bar-Lev Street.
+Around 9:30 in the morning, an Israeli man was killed and 17 people were injured when Islam Issa, an Israeli-Arab truck driver from Kafr Qasim, rammed several vehicles along a 2 km highway section along Bar-Lev Street in Tel Aviv.
+The police stated that the truck hit 15 vehicles before crashing into an empty school bus.
+According to a witness, Issa left the truck, shouting something that may have been "Allahu Akbar" and hitting a young girl in the head with a traffic light.
 Issa was arrested and indicted.
+Issa stated that the ramming occurred because of a punctured tire and denied intending to harm anyone.

 Issa was tried in the Tel Aviv District Court on one count of murder, six counts of attempted murder, aggravated assault, and endangering human lives.
 On July 19, 2012, he was found guilty, with the judges ruling unanimously.
 On November 14, 2012, Issa was sentenced to life imprisonment and an additional 40 years.
 He was also ordered to pay NIS 258,000 to the family of the man killed, and an additional NIS 230,000 to the rest of the victims.
+According to The Jerusalem Post, this was one of a small cluster of vehicle-ramming attacks in Israel in this period, including the 2008 Jerusalem bulldozer attack, the 2008 Jerusalem BMW attack and the 2011 Tel Aviv nightclub attack.